-- The intentional ground consisting of ground electrodes buried at some depth below earth surface
+- The intentional ground consisting of ground electrodes buried at some depth below the earth surface

 Basic shock situations (Fig. 1):

-- Mesh Voltage: The maximum touch voltage within mesh of ground grid
+- Mesh Voltage: The maximum touch voltage within the mesh of the ground grid

 - Metal to metal touch voltage: The difference in potential between metallic objects within substation site that may be bridged by direct hand to hand or hand to feet contact